 Something we rarely touch on the Globetrotters blog is the fact we do live in the desert.

-Everyday life is fairly normal for us in Abu Dhabi, paved sidewalks, schools, shops and a lot of luxury surrounds you in the major United Arab Emirates (UAE) cities.
+Everyday life in Abu Dhabi is fairly normal for us, paved sidewalks, schools, shops and a lot of luxury surrounds you in the major United Arab Emirates (UAE) cities.
 Venturing into the desert dunes, however, is entirely another experience and one that visitors and residents alike shouldn’t miss.

-Last weekend we took a little trip into the desert to experience Arabian Nights Village, a purpose made desert experience for visitors to the UAE.
+Last weekend we took a little trip into the desert to experience Arabian Nights Village, a luxury desert taster for visitors to the UAE.

 We came in with very little expectation of what we were about to experience.
 The last desert safari I did was in Dubai in 2004, sans children!
 To be honest we’d been nervous about the idea of taking the kids into the desert; Were they too young?
 Would there be enough kid-friendly activities?
 And the sand, oh sand!

 What we got from Arabian Nights Village (ANV) however, completely exceeded our expectations and has moved it right to the top of our recommendation list for newbies to the UAE and residents alike.

 A purpose-built village set up in the desert about 1.5 hours from Abu Dhabi city, Arabian Nights Village gives visitors a taste of traditional Bedouin life, as well as offering sports and activities that are a part of the UAE’s modern outdoor culture.